lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To make text bold in LibreOffice Calc press :kbd:`Control + B` or :menuselection:`Format --> Text --> Bold`.
 To make text italic press :kbd:`Control + I` or :menuselection:`Format --> Text --> Italic`.
 To have your text have a single underline :menuselection:`Format --> Text --> Single Underline`.

+To align text in the center of the cells press :kbd:`Control +E` or :menuselection:`Format --> Align Text --> Centered`.

 To quit LibreOffice Calc press :kbd:`Control+Q`.

 Charts